 University.
 Award recipients demonstrate dedicated leadership on campus and in community organizations.
 They show the desire and commitment to improving ISU and continue to live up to the ideals and values of Indiana State University.
 Indiana State students with a 3.25 grade point average and more than 94 credit hours are eligible for the Alan C. Rankin Distinguished Senior Award.
 The Signature Events Committee, made up of Indiana State University Alumni Association Board of Director members, reviews the nominations and selects 15 finalists to be invited to the Outstanding Junior and Senior Awards every spring.
 Two males and two females from each class are selected to receive these prestigious awards and are notified during the Outstanding Junior and Senior Awards.
-Details for the 2017 awards ceremony will be released as they are finalized.

 About President Rankin

 Alan Carson Rankin, Indiana State University's seventh president, was born December 19, 1914, in Hoisington, Kan.
 His father was a college professor; his mother was a school teacher; and his grandfather was a college president.